metal-sn/pyMCZ/README.md

 galnum is the index used for matching the flux with the corresponding radius for calculating the gradient.

 The first row is optional - if can contain more keys than column, as long as the columns are listed in the same order as specified above, up to whichever line is of interest.
-Missing data should be filled in with 0s.
+Missing data should be filled in with 'nan's.

 the data should be in the above order, separated by any number of white spaces.